r001/mullvad-dns/README.md

 Bash scripts to enable the [GUI version of Mullvad Vpn](https://mullvad.net/en/help/install-mullvad-app-linux/) to be used as a vpn layer in [Qubes Os](https://www.qubes-os.org/).

-This version is tested with fedora-40 based mullvad-vm. (for fedora-38 based go to previous version.)
+This version is tested with fedora-40 based mullvad-vm. (for fedora-38 based checkout v4.1.0 version by executing Installation step 0. and 1. then Troubleshoot -> Wrong Qubes version -> Resolution)

 # Introduction